cloudemprise/cfn-ovpn-cli/README.md

     <img src="./docs/images/cfn-flowchart.png" width="400">
   </p>

-> To DO: Explain how: Requests and Signed Certificates are intelligently exchanged between these two systems by way of Cloudformation Stack Updates.
+> To do: Explain how: Requests and Signed Certificates are intelligently exchanged between these two systems by way of Cloudformation Stack Updates.

 ***